Hierarchical Clustering Explained: Beginner-Friendly Machine Learning Guide

 As clusters merge, the algorithm builds a dendrogram.

-A dendrogram is a tree-like diagram that shows:
+A dendrogram is a tree-like diagram used to visualize the results of Hierarchical Clustering.

 Step 5: Select Final Clusters